-- 10.9 The following guidance shall be borne in mind in preparing circulars that are required by the Code: - (a) the primary objective of the circular is to enable holders to properly and in an informed manner examine the reasonableness and fairness of the proposed transaction.
-The balance of advantage or disadvantage to the scheme shall therefore be readily apparent to enable a holder to reach his own conclusions on the proposal; - (b) the circular shall provide sufficient information to holders to evaluate the proposal; and - (c) where applicable, provide a fair and objective valuation of the relevant real estate of the scheme. - 10.10 The circular shall where applicable, at a minimum, contain the full particulars of the transaction or matter disclosed in the announcement to which the circular pertain.
+- 10.10 The circular shall where applicable, at a minimum, contain the full particulars of the transaction or matter disclosed in the announcement to which the circular pertain.
 The items listed below are not meant to be exhaustive.
-The Commission may require additional information to be disclosed: - (a) the date of the transaction and the parties thereto; - (b) a general description of the nature of the real estate concerned (if any); - (c) the total consideration and the terms and composition thereof; - (d) the financing arrangement and justification for such arrangement; - (e) a description of the impact to the financial position and the capital structure of the scheme in relation to the transactions contemplated in the circular; - (f) in the case of a new issue, the proposed use of proceeds from the new issue and any other arrangements related to the new issue; - (g) where applicable, the name of the connected person concerned and of the relevant associate (if any) and details of how the person is connected; - (h) where applicable, the nature and extent of the interest of the connected person in the transaction: - (i) where the transaction involves a special purpose vehicle, the particulars of the special purpose vehicle, a general description of its activities, and an accountants' report prepared in accordance with 7.6; - (j) the date and the location of the general meeting; - (k) where applicable, an independent valuation in respect of the real estate concerned (if any) prepared in accordance with Chapter 6; - (I) if the matter pertains to changes to a financial forecast, information set out in Appendix F:

-- (m) a statement by the management company of any material adverse change in the financial or trading position of the scheme since the date to which its latest published audited accounts have been made up, or an appropriate negative statement; - (n) where appropriate, the nature of any resolutions required to approve the transaction and a statement that holders who have a material interest, whether direct or indirect, in the transaction and such interest is different from the interests of all other holders, will not vote in the general meeting; - (o) an opinion, in the form of a separate letter, by the trustee or the management company (insofar as it is not conflicted out by virtue of its interest in the transaction) as to whether the transaction is fair and reasonable so far as the holders of the scheme are concerned and such opinion shall set out the reasons for, the key assumptions made and the factors taken into consideration in, forming that opinion; - (p) for connected party transactions, an opinion prepared in the form of a separate letter by an independent expert acceptable to the Commission, stating as to whether the transaction is fair and reasonable so far as the holders of the scheme are concerned.
-Such opinion shall set out the reasons for, the key assumptions made and the factors taken into consideration, in forming that opinion;
+The Commission may require additional information to be disclosed: - (a) the date of the transaction and the parties thereto; - (b) a general description of the nature of the real estate concerned (if any); - (c) the total consideration and the terms and composition thereof; - (d) the financing arrangement and justification for such arrangement; - (e) a description of the impact to the financial position and the capital structure of the scheme in relation to the transactions contemplated in the circular; - (f) in the case of a new issue, the proposed use of proceeds from the new issue and any other arrangements related to the new issue; - (g) [deleted] - (h) [deleted] - (i) where the transaction involves a special purpose vehicle, the particulars of the special purpose vehicle, a general description of its activities, and an accountants' report prepared in accordance with 7.6; - (i) the date and the location of any general meeting; - (k) where applicable, an independent valuation in respect of the real estate concerned (if any) prepared in accordance with Chapter 6; - (I) if the matter pertains to changes to a financial forecast, information set out in Appendix F; - (m) a statement by the management company of any material adverse change in the financial or trading position of the scheme since the date to which its latest published audited accounts have been made up, or an appropriate negative statement: - (n) where appropriate, the nature of any resolutions required to approve the transaction and a statement that holders who have a material interest, whether direct or indirect, in the transaction and such interest is different from the interests of all other holders, will not vote in the general meeting; - (o) an opinion by the trustee or the management company (insofar as it is not conflicted out by virtue of its interest in the transaction) as to whether the transaction is fair and reasonable so far as the holders of the scheme are concerned and such opinion shall set out the reasons for, the key assumptions made and the factors taken into consideration in, forming that opinion; - (p) [deleted]